mxenabled/widget-post-message-definitions/CONTRIBUTING.md

 ## Publishing a new version

-Sub-packages are individually published to their respective package managers.
-Refer to the documentation below for details on publishing each sub-package:
+As this project is made up of sub-packages, each is individually published to their respective package managers.
+Refer to the documents linked below for details on publishing each package:

 - [TypeScript Package](/packages/typescript/CONTRIBUTING.md)